Rick Mears: 1985–1987

 After the Sanair crash, Mears was slowed by the injuries to his right foot that affected him throughout the remainder of his career.
 Over the next three seasons, he won only two races.
 He completed a comeback from his injuries by winning the 1985 Pocono 500.
-In 1986, he won the pole position for the Indy 500, but finished only 3rd.
+In 1986, he won the pole position for the Indianapolis 500, but finished 3rd.
 He also won the 1987 Pocono 500.

 1988–1990

 In 1988, after several years using the March chassis, the Penske team utilized a new car, the PC-17, with a Chevrolet racing engine.
-Mears used the new car to win the Indy 500.
+Mears used the new car to win the Indianapolis 500.
 A year later, he took a record-setting fifth pole position at Indy, but retired from the race with mechanical problems.
 Emerson Fittipaldi took the 500 and also beat Mears to the Championship in the last race at Laguna Seca Raceway, despite Mears winning that race.
 Also, that last race of 1989 set Mears apart from all other Indycar racers as he broke a tie with Bobby Rahal for race wins and became the most successful Indycar racer of the 1980s.
 In his winner's circle interview, when asked about breaking his road course dry spell when his specialty has been ovals through the years, he replied to Jack Arute, "Well, I guess there is hope for us old circle track drivers after all."

 Fittipaldi joined Mears at Penske for 1990, but the year belonged to Al Unser Jr., who scored six wins.
 1990 was Mears' last in the Pennzoil paint scheme as Marlboro took over as sponsor of the team, and Jim Hall re-entered Indycar.